DeneilSantiagoPayumo/Obsidian-Vault/Z. Root/Misc/Deadlines.md

 ---
 Whenever you clear your subjects:
 1. Due to time constraints (and a lack of need ... for now), I will skip Weber's main theory.
+2. I will also skip Constant's theory because it's not important to me right now.